thecoreyford/Identifying-Engagement/README.md

 # Identifying Engagement in Children's Interaction whilst Composing Digital Music at Home

 This repository contains the appendix material for the paper "Identifying Engagement in Children's Interaction whilst Composing Digital Music at Home", presented at C&C 2022.
+If you find any aspects of this repository useful, please consider citing our work:

-If you find any aspects of this repository useful, please consider citing our work.
-TODO: Add link and citation on publication acceptance.
+* Corey Ford and Nick Bryan-Kinns.
+2022.
+Identifying Engagement in Children’s Interaction whilst Composing Digital Music at Home.
+In Creativity and Cognition (C&C '22).
+Association for Computing Machinery, New York, NY, USA, 443–456. [https://doi.org/10.1145/3527927.3532794](https://doi.org/10.1145/3527927.3532794)

 **The repository contains the following:**